-There were 15 discharges this past year.
-The average length of stay was 463 days, an increase from last year.
-Contributing factors for discharge included positive outcomes such as a successful recovery and employment as well as challenges such as readiness and disengagement, alcohol/drug addiction, medical concerns, and transportation issues.
-Approximately four members discontinued PR before completing functional assessment either through disengagement or through reporting it was the right time to engage in the service.
+There were 5 discharges this past year.
+The average length of stay was 1,042 days, which is an increase from last year.
+Two discharged members had attended PR for several years.
+Contributing factors for discharge included positive outcomes such as a successful recovery and employment, as well as challenges such as readiness and disengagement, alcohol/drug addiction, medical concerns, and transportation issues.
 PR staff recommended services such as case management, outpatient D&A, and mobile PR to assist these individuals with their recovery.
 We remain dedicated to member engagement.
 We support and promote personal choice while encouraging members to overcome barriers related to attendance.
 We seek to address discharge skills and preparedness in sessions and talk to members about the opportunities for their recovery as they move on from services.